-Humphries and Rains should be YOUR next speakers!
+Dr. Jane, Kari and Michael should be YOUR next speakers!
 With years of experience in the fields of human development and early childhood education, they are dedicated professionals that bring a new message of inclusive excellence and positive change to all audiences.

 Inventors of Fiddle Focus® products, inspired after years of work with children and adults dealing with ADHD/ADD, Autism and OCD.
 You’ll want to hear their success stories.

-Authors from fiction—to humor—to in-depth explorations into the area of human development, Humphries and Rains have become the “must have” team for conventions, conferences, seminars and benefits.
+Authors from fiction—to humor—to in-depth explorations into the area of human development, the trio have become the “must have” speakers for conventions, conferences, seminars and benefits.

 Dr. Jane Humphries

-Dr. Jane continues to provide adjunct services (mainly online) at the University of Central Oklahoma and Southern Nazarene University.
-She has earned undergraduate degrees in Child Development from Oklahoma City Community College, Family and Child Development from the University of Central Oklahoma, a Masters degree in Early Childhood Education from Oklahoma City University, and a doctoral degree in Occupational and Adult Education from Oklahoma State University.
-She is also a Certified Child and Parenting Specialist through the Oklahoma Family Resource Coalition.
+Dr. Jane currently serves as a Professional eLearning Specialist at the McCormick Center for Early Childhood Leadership at National Louis University supporting the Aim4Excellence™ Director’s Credential for early childhood administrators.
+She also serves as an adjunct in the Early Childhood Administration graduate program at NLU and continues to provide adjunct services (mainly online) at the University of Central Oklahoma.
+She has earned undergraduate degrees in Child Development from Oklahoma City Community College, Family and Child Development from the University of Central Oklahoma, a Masters degree in Early Childhood Education, from Oklahoma City University, and a doctoral degree in Occupational and Adult Education from Oklahoma State University.

 Kari has had articles published in Child Care Information Exchange® and Young Exceptional Children.
 Her latest book, A Fighting Chance: Supporting Young Children Through Disruptive Change, co-authored with Dr. Jane, provides an extensive toolbox of activities, ideas, and resources to help adults find the best practical approach for each child.
 As a writer and public speaker, Kari finds the humor in everyday parenting issues, but also uses her vast experience and knowledge of children to aid parents in being better parents.
 She is a believer in the right for all children to learn in the best and most helpful way possible in the classroom as well as at home.
 Exploring different learning styles of children and their caregivers and adapting those to their learning environment is a passion of hers.
 Kari graduated from Oklahoma State University with her undergraduate degree in Communication Sciences and Disorders and a graduate degree in Child Development.